Download diagnostic data

 Download a compressed tarball that contains diagnostic information about the OpsCenter daemon and all the nodes in a specific cluster.
 Examine the diagnostic data and provide the diagnostic tarball to DataStax Support to facilitate resolving any issues.

-If downloading the tarball times out, increase the default value of the diagnostic_tarball_download_timeout option in cluster_name.conf.
-Increasing the default value is recommended for DSE multi-instance clusters or for slower machines and connections.
+If the tarball download times out, increase the default value of the diagnostic_tarball_download_timeout option in your cluster-specific configuration file (CLUSTER_NAME.conf).
+Increasing this value is recommended for DSE multi-instance clusters, as well as slower machines and connections.

-1. From the OpsCenter Monitoring main menu, click Help > Diagnostics.
+1. In the OpsCenter Monitoring menu, select Help, and then click Diagnostics.

 2. If the OpsCenter instance is monitoring multiple clusters, select a cluster.